Statutory guidance

 Governing boards should ensure that suppliers continue to provide good value for money throughout the duration of the contract.

-Single supplier contracts should be avoided unless regular tendering competitions are run where more than one supplier can compete for the contract and where the best value is secured.
-This contract should be retendered at least every 5 years.
+They should avoid single-supplier contracts unless regular tendering competitions are run where more than one supplier can compete for the contract and the best value for money is secured.
+The contract should be re-tendered at least every 5 years.
 Reviewing a policy does not necessarily have to result in changes being made.

-More information is available in the guidance on buying for schools and buying procedures and procurement law for schools.
+More information is available in the guidance on:

 Other considerations when tendering for a uniform contract

-When tendering for a uniform contract it is important to consider these factors.
+When tendering for a uniform contract, it is important to consider the following factors.

 Views of parents and pupils

-Schools should engage with parents and pupils on cost issues and ensure their views have been taken into consideration.
+Schools should engage with parents and pupils on cost issues and ensure their opinions have been taken into consideration.

 Timing

 Schools should be mindful of suppliers’ ordering timelines.
-Suppliers tend to order branded uniform stock by December to ensure that it is delivered by June or July in time for the back-to-school period.
+To ensure best value for parents, suppliers tend to order branded uniform stock by December to ensure it is delivered by June or July, in time for the back-to-school period.

 Uniform specification

-Schools should request visualisations showing what the uniforms will look like as well as fabric samples, to support their decision making when awarding contracts.
-The uniforms should be machine washable.
+To support their decision-making when awarding contracts, schools should request visualisations showing what the uniform will look like, as well as fabric samples.
+Garments should be machine washable.

 Delivery

-Second-hand uniforms can benefit all parents, particularly those on low incomes.
-In addition, by extending the life of garments, it is more sustainable.
+Second-hand uniforms can benefit all parents, particularly those on low incomes, and extending the life of garments is more sustainable.

-While schools can decide the particular method they are going to use to make the provision of second-hand uniforms available to parents, all schools should ensure that information on second-hand uniforms is clear for parents of current and prospective pupils and published on the school’s website.
-This should clearly state where second-hand uniforms are available to be purchased.
+While it is up to schools to decide how they are going to make second-hand uniforms accessible to parents, they should ensure that the information about this is clear for parents of both current and prospective pupils, and is published on the school’s website.
+This information should clearly state where second-hand uniforms are freely available to purchase.
+It would not be acceptable, for example, for parents to have to access second-hand uniform via paid for events, such as school fairs.
+Schools will also want to ensure that parents are able to secure second-hand items discreetly, where needed.

-Local authorities and trusts might choose to provide school clothing grants to help with the cost of school clothing in cases of financial hardship.
+Local authorities and trusts may choose to provide school clothing grants to help with the cost of uniform, in cases of financial hardship.

-In some cases, individual schools may run their own schemes to provide assistance, particularly for supporting new intakes of pupils entering the school or in the event of substantial changes to the existing uniform.
+Individual schools may run their own schemes to provide assistance, particularly to support new intakes of pupils or in the event of substantial changes to the existing uniform.

 Providing information to parents